 But if the mortgage is a short-term redemption mortgage, the redemption period is 180 days after the person or entity who bought the property at the foreclosure sale records a certificate of sale in the land records.
 (S.D.
 Codified Laws § 21-49-30, § 21-52-11).
 (To find out if you have a short-term redemption mortgage, check your loan paperwork.)

 Also, if the borrower abandons the property, the new owner can ask the court to reduce the redemption period to 60 days.
 (S.D.
 Codified Laws § 21-49-13(8), § 21-49-38).

 If a borrower’s total mortgage debt is more than the foreclosure sale price, the difference is called a “deficiency.”
 Some states, including South Dakota, allow the lender to seek a personal judgment—called a “deficiency judgment”—against the borrower for this amount.

 While the lender can get a deficiency judgment after a nonjudicial foreclosure, if the lender buys the home at the foreclosure sale, the amount of the deficiency is limited to the difference between the borrower’s total debt and the home’s fair market value.
 (S.D.
 Codified Laws § 21-48-14).

-In a judicial foreclosure, the deficiency judgment amount is usually the total amount of the debt minus the foreclosure sale price, but the court will consider the property’s value when setting the amount of the deficiency.
+In a judicial foreclosure, the court will consider the property’s value when deciding whether a deficiency exists.
 (S.D.
 Codified Laws § 21-47-16).